 Tony Stark: Does anybody remember when I put a missile through a portal, in New York City?
 We were standing right under it.
 We’re the Avengers, we can bust weapons dealers the whole doo-da-day, but how do we cope with something like that?

 Steve Rogers: Together.

 Steve Rogers: We do that together too

 “Together!”, it says in the film Avengers which means there will be more than one hero involved.
-Similar with the 2012 film, the heroes each have their own special moments – good and bad.
+Similar to the 2012 film, the heroes each have their own special moments – good and bad.
 In the end, the film proved that they are still the biggest superhero movie of all time.